CS302 -- Data Structures / Algorithms II: Spring, 2017

 - Monday 2:30 PM to 5:30 PM (Camille, Tyler and Michael)

 Lab attendance is mandatory.

 Because I am disgusted by textbook prices, we will not have any

-text book this semester.
+text book.
 Check the lecture notes instead.

 If you would like reference material on fundamental algorithms,

 try any of the